 Calling people on disability free-loaders may play amongst the ranks of the ultra-conservatives, but it’s disrespectful and factually inaccurate.
 It also doesn’t account for the fact that almost 60 percent of all applicants are denied benefits, even after exhausting all appeals and a hearing before an Administrative Law Judge (ALJ).

-If you need helping winning Social Security Disability benefits, call the disability attorneys at Hunter & Everage.
+If you need help obtaining Social Security Disability benefits, call the disability attorneys at Hunter & Everage.